The 7 Best Road Bikes Under $3000 for Men & Women

 Geometry-wise, things are a little more complicated.
 Simply put, endurance road bikes will push you into a more upright position, while performance bikes will push you into a more aggressive (aero) position.

-I recommend the Bikeinsights tool that helps you compare different bike geometries.
-Feel free to watch the following video or read this guide by Bikeradar to learn more.
+I recommend the Bikeinsights tool, which helps you compare different bike geometries.
+To learn more, watch the following video or read this guide by Bikeradar.

 BIKE FRAME GEOMETRY - What's right for you? - Bike Fit Tuesdays